Eligibility for burial in a VA national cemetery

 Veterans, service members, and some family members may be eligible for burial in a VA national cemetery.
 Find out if you, or a person you’re planning a burial for, can get this benefit.

-Who can be buried in a VA national cemetery?
+Who's eligible for burial in a VA national cemetery?

 One of these must be true.
 The person qualifying for burial benefits is: